 - Pickled red onions for serving

 - For mojo pork: Season pork with salt and pepper.
 Place all ingredients in slow cooker, mixing well.
-Cook 8 to 10 hours, or until pork is tender and easy to pull apart.
+Cook 8 to 10 hours on low, or until pork is tender and easy to pull apart.
 Cool slightly and shred with two forks.

 - For cilantro lime rice: Bring 4 cups of water to a boil, stir in rice, salt, and oil, reduce heat and simmer, cover and cook until rice is tender, about 15 minutes.
 Stir in cilantro and lime juice.
 Set aside and keep warm.